 To overcome this resistance, it is crucial to create a supportive and non-judgmental environment where students feel safe to explore and practice the techniques.
 Encouraging small steps and celebrating even the smallest successes can help build confidence and motivation in students.
 Additionally, providing clear explanations about the purpose and effectiveness of emotional regulation techniques can help students see the value in incorporating these strategies into their daily lives.

-Progress in emotional regulation can be monitored by tracking individual growth and development, observing behavioural changes, seeking feedback from teachers and mental health professionals, and adjusting strategies accordingly.
+ed by tracking individual growth and development, observing behavioural changes, seeking feedback from teachers and mental health professionals, and adjusting strategies accordingly.

 Resistance to emotional regulation techniques can be addressed by identifying underlying causes of resistance, building trust and rapport with the student, adapting techniques to suit their needs, and seeking additional support from mental health professionals when necessary.